H-Mateus/NHS-Hack-day---mentoring-app/README.md

     - personal details and settings
     - GMC ID
     - email
-    - Location/duration of post/specialty/grade (prompt to update location a month after post ends)
+    - Location/duration of post/speciality/grade (prompt to update location a month after post ends)
-    - breif blurb about self (to be seen mentors/mentees)
+    - brief blurb about self (to be seen mentors/mentees)
     - protected characteristics (optional)

 # Noticiation post meeting

-2 Hours after a meeting is schdualled to end:
+2 Hours after a meeting is schdual led to end:
-    - Both mentor and mentee recieve a notification to provide feedback on meeting
+    - Both mentor and mentee receive a notification to provide feedback on meeting
         - Overall how satisfied with the meeting (1-10)
         - For mentee
-            - Optional goals you might like to set or prexsitsing ones to associate with meeting: by <date> I will have done <x> and I will feel <x>
+            - Optional goals you might like to set or pre-existing ones to associate with meeting: by <date> I will have done <x> and I will feel <x>
         - For mentor
             - optional notes to add (what when well, what could be improved)